 We just returned from our initial Spring Wake-Up Trip.
-The RV Park we stayed at was exceptionally nice.
-At any rate, when I went to hook up to the pedestal, all the breakers were in the ON POSITION!
+The RV park where we stayed was exceptionally nice.
+When I went to hook up to the pedestal, all the breakers were in the ON POSITION!
 Why do RVers leave the breakers on when they leave the campground?

-That’s a great suggestion, so here it is.
+That’s a great suggestion.
 I’m not going to get into the psychology of “why” RVers do certain things, except to say that perhaps ignorance is bliss.
 So thanks for helping me to educate everyone.

 Secondly (and just as important), plugging and unplugging your shore power cord while the pedestal breaker is on will induce arcing from the current trying to jump the gap in the contacts.
 This usually creates a bunch of pretty sparks which are actually tiny bits of your metal contacts being super-heated and burning up like tiny meteorites zipping through the atmosphere.